timble/kodekit/README.md

 The framework follows the [semantic versioning standard](http://semver.org/).
 Rest assured : it's designed for stability and compatibility.
 We promise that all minor versions will be 100% backwards compatible.
 Only in major versions backwards compatibility is not guarenteed.

-Note : If you are looking for the the greatest and latest stuff we are working on check out [Nooku Platform](https://github.com/nooku/nooku-platform), a fork from Joomla 1.5 that we are completely rebuilding using Nooku Framework.
+Note : If you are looking for the the greatest and latest stuff we are working on check out [Nooku Platform](https://github.com/nooku/nooku-platform), a fork from Joomla 1.5 that is being completely rebuild using Nooku Framework.

 Requirements
 ------------